Big1533/sdl_android_guides/docs/Getting Started With JavaEE/Installation/index.md

     * Glassfish 5.0.0 - WebSocket
     * Glassfish 5.0.0 - Web Application
 * Give the project a name.
-* Once the project is created, add the SDL Java jar library (Right-click project -> Open Module Settings -> Libraries -> +)
+* Once the project is created, add the SDL Java JAR library (Right-click project -> Open Module Settings -> Libraries -> +)
 * A problem may appear concerning the exploded war not having the library.
 Go to artifacts.
   Add SDL Java to the war exploded artifact (IntelliJ has an auto fix for it).